MAKEUP PRODUCTS (NON-PERMANENT)

 13323

-Though the majority of chemicals in beauty products and cosmetics present little or no danger, several are linked with severe medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics enter your body through the skin, inhalation, ingestion and internal use, and pose similar problems as food chemicals, per this site.
+Though the majority of chemicals in beauty products and cosmetics present minimal or no threat, some are linked with severe health issues, including neurological harm and cancer.
+Chemicals in cosmetics invade the body through ingestion, inhalation, and internal use, and cause similar problems as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in food, water, and many other common products.
-Still, no classification of consumer products is accountable to less government oversight than cosmetics and other personal care products, including Read My Lips.
-Though most of the chemicals in cosmetics and personal care products very likely present little risk, your exposure to a few has been linked to critical health disorders, including cancer.
+Contaminants and chemicals associated with cancer can be found in water, food, and lots of other common goods.
+Still, no type of consumer goods is accountable to less government direction than cosmetics and other personal care products, including Read My Lips.
+Although most of the contaminants and chemicals in cosmetics and personal care products likely present little risk, exposure to a few has been associated with serious health issues, such as cancer.